charlieellington/energy-flow/pages/03-projects/Sunni/sunni-project-plan.md

 Landing Page - Bene can set this up somewhere else and be able to edit and test herself - Full control

+## Launch v.1

+Launch:
+- Launch in batches of 10: friends and family (cost price), early early bird, early bird, standard
+- Bene runs more campaigns, including the ones to share and win, etc.

+Expo:
+- Only opportunity to buy at the beginning, during expo, back to early-bird pricing

 ## Uncertainties

 - Billing amount and delivery on launch?